smguilia/overview-1/feedback.md

 2. Enter a title and fill out the template.
 3. Click **Submit new issue**.

-The content team receives the issues that you open and works to address the feedback.
+The content team works to address the issues that you open.
 You can monitor the issue by saving the link after you click **Submit new issue**.
 As the issue gets resolved, the content team provides status updates as a comment on the issue.

 ## Submitting ideas for product improvements
 {: #ideas}

-To submit ideas for {{site.data.keyword.Bluemix_notm}} and services improvements, go to [IBM Cloud Ideas](https://ibmcloud.ideas.aha.io){: external}.
-For more information on how to use the idea portal, see [Think, write, submit: New ideas portal for IBM Cloud](https://www.ibm.com/blogs/bluemix/2016/10/think-write-submit/){: external}.
+To submit ideas for {{site.data.keyword.Bluemix_notm}} and services improvements, go to [IBM Cloud Ideas ](https://ibmcloud.ideas.aha.io){: external}.
+For more information on how to use the idea portal, see [Think, write, submit: New ideas portal for IBM Cloud ](https://www.ibm.com/blogs/bluemix/2016/10/think-write-submit/){: external}.